The Poincare Duality in Quantization of the Norm of Differential Forms: Theoretical Framework

 It can be rewrite based on the matrix $\varepsilon^{(p)}_{ab}$ as: $\sum_{c=1}^{\beta_{n-p}} \eta_{ac} \varepsilon^{(p)}_{bc}=\delta_{ab}$.
 If one and only one of the row and column values of $\varepsilon^{(p)}_{ab}$ is non null, then one and only only one of the values of $\eta_{ab}$ can be chose as non null.
 If $\varepsilon^{(p)}_{ab}\neq 0$, then $\eta_{ab} = 1/\varepsilon^{(p)}_{ab}$.
 That means that the difference between the dual of $z^{(p)}_{a}$, in the Bott-Tu definition way, and the dual of $\gamma^{(p)}_{a}$ is a multiplicative constant.

-To simplify the expressions dealing \poincare duality, we will use the symbol $P$ in two ways, as operator: $P: H^{k}(M)\rightarrow H^{n-k}(M)$; also as index function/modifier, such as we will use $b=P(a)$ to express that the index $b$ corresponds to the Poincar\'{e} dual of index $a$.
+To simplify the expressions dealing \poincare duality, we will use the symbol $P$ in two ways: as operator: $P: H^{k}(M)\rightarrow H^{n-k}(M)$; also as an index function/modifier, such as we will use $b=P(a)$ to express that the index $b$ corresponds to the \poincare dual of index $a$.
 This means that: